Generic name: peginterferon alfa-2a [ peg-in-ter-FEER-on-AL-fa-2 a ]

 What should I avoid while using peginterferon alfa-2a?

 Avoid drinking alcohol.
 It may increase your risk of liver damage.

-Using this medication will not prevent you from passing hepatitis.
+Using this medicine may not prevent your disease from spreading.
 Follow your doctor's instructions about how to prevent passing the disease to another person.